pwall567/kjson-pointer/README.md

         val value = obj[pointer]
 ```

-To create a pointer to a specified child value within a structure:
+To locate a specified child value within a structure:
 ```kotlin
         val childPointer = pointer.locateChild(structure, target)
 ```
-(This will perform a depth-first search of the JSON structure, so it should be used only when there is no alternative.)
+This will perform a depth-first search of the JSON structure, so it should be used only when there is no alternative.
+Also, because it is not possible to distinguish between two instances of, say, `JSONBoolean.TRUE`, the function may not
+be successful in locating a primitive value.

 ### `JSONReference`